|

 She had come to her former chamber to pick up a few items for

-the journey to North Ithilien whilst Legolas got the horses ready.
+the journey to North Ithilien, whilst Legolas was getting the

 She took her hunting knife, a pair of gloves, a spare shift,